zblob/MCP_CAN_lib/README.md

 Refer to the original MCP_CAN_lib for additional API example programs.

 This library is compatible with any ESP32 board that uses the MCP2515 or MCP25625 CAN protocol controller attached by SPI bus.
+The example also generates the MCP system clock from ESP32, avoiding the need for a hardware crystal.

 ===============